 Eating well is not about strict dietary limitations, staying unrealistically thin, or depriving yourself of the foods you love.

-Eating well is about feeling well, enjoying things you love and and optimising your overall health and wellbeing – both mentally and physically.
+Eating well and feeling well is about enjoying things you love and optimising your overall health and wellbeing – both mentally and physically.

-To help you make the healthy choices most of the time, here are some tips from the Heart Foundation:
+The Australian Guide to Healthy eating can be found here.
+To help you make the healthy choices most of the time here are some tips from the Heart Foundation:

-Your Employee Assistance Plan (EAP) can help enhance the balance in your life.
-If you find it hard to cut down on food you should be eating only occasionally, or if finding the time to prepare nutritious meals is difficult, call the EAP on 1800 629 277.
+Your EAP can help you enhance the balance in your life.
+If you find it hard to cut down on food you should be eating only occasionally, or if it is difficult to find the time to prepare nutritious meals call your EAP on 1800 629 277